Monday, 30 Mar 2026

 In recent months, Johannesburg officials have begun to respond to this crisis with new initiatives:

-• Inner City Revitalisation Plan: In April 2025 the City launched a comprehensive turnaround plan for derelict buildings.
+• Inner City Revitalisation Plan: In April 2026 the City launched a comprehensive turnaround plan for derelict buildings.
 The idea is to rehabilitate “uninhabitable” properties (like the notorious MOTH Building, Vannin Building, etc.) and lease them to responsible tenants or sell them to private developers.
 Economic Development MMC Nomoya Mnisi emphasises that property owners are “key partners in reclaiming, revitalising, and reimagining” the city.
-The strategy (approved March 2025) will prioritise court-evacuated buildings by repairing electrical, plumbing and structural faults, with temporary housing for displaced residents.
+The strategy (approved March 2026) will prioritise court-evacuated buildings by repairing electrical, plumbing and structural faults, with temporary housing for displaced residents.
 By turning empty shells into habitable spaces, the city hopes to repopulate the CBD and cut off havens for crime.

-• Infrastructure and Public Safety Investment: The new 2025/26 budget allocates R6.4 billion for infrastructure repairs (roads, water, power).
-Critical projects like Lilian Ngoyi Street (formerly Bree Street) are set for full rehabilitation by August 2025.
+• Infrastructure and Public Safety Investment: The new 2026 budget allocates R6.4 billion for infrastructure repairs (roads, water, power).
+Critical projects like Lilian Ngoyi Street (formerly Bree Street) are set for full rehabilitation by August 2026.
 According to Finance MMC Margaret Arnolds, these works are “a bold investment in urban renewal, economic revitalisation and public safety”.
 The city has also created a cross-agency “war room” to monitor service failures (streetlights, leaks, refuse) in real time and dispatch crews rapidly to high-priority zones.
 The aim is to fix the basic quality-of-life issues that make streets safer and more attractive for businesses.

 • Enhanced Policing: The JMPD has publicly committed to more foot and bike patrols in hot zones, especially during peak hours.
 Crime intelligence units target syndicates through sting operations, and SAPS (national police) periodically sweeps the CBD as in Operation Shanela.
-There is talk of deploying crime wardens (as Gauteng’s “Amapanyaza” program) specifically to Joburg’s CBD to supplement police visibility.
+There is talk of deploying crime wardens (as Gauteng’s “Amapanyaza” programme) specifically to Joburg’s CBD to supplement police visibility.
 Neighbourhood watches and private security firms have also become more active, with some coordination meetings between residents and law enforcement.
 All these efforts aim at deterrence.

 • Community and Culture Initiatives: NGOs like Dlala Nje (“just play”) and local business forums run street-improvement drives and arts projects to reclaim public spaces.
 For example, after dusk, events and vendor cooperatives have been used in places like Ellis Park (Gallo Manor) to show presence and reduce crime.
 These softer regeneration efforts, while limited, seek to change perceptions and instil civic pride.